ddycai/simple-template-engine/README.md

 ?>
 ```

-The above code converts an entire block's text to uppercase.
+The above code converts a block's content to uppercase.

 Template Inheritance
 -----